The Story So Far

 Umberto nodded, the lump in his throat preventing him from responding.

 “I go to feast, ’Bertie.
-I go to join Bjarni, Karlsefni, Bjorn … and … and Ocllo.”
+I go to join Bjarni, Karlsefni, Bjorn … and … and Occlo.”
 Neuvil forced another faint smile.
-“I hope Ocllo left me some ale.”
+“I hope Occlo left me some ale.”

 So passed Karsgaard Neuvil, three-time winner of the Frozen Seas Cup as a player, key member of the only team ever to boast an undefeated season in the history of the Frozen Seas League, winner of the Blue Blood Cup as the Head Coach of the Guayamartí Imperials, and most impressive of all, winner of the Twin Seas Super Cup as the Head Coach of the Hammarskjöld Nordhammers.